DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 My thesis is: Config Management is the general unit for configuring all systems in scope

-##Important Concepts
+##Important Insights
+###Dimensions
 There are many relevant Dimensions for cutting modules
 * tenants,
-* different system environments like dev, test, staging, integration or production
-* cross cutting aspects like security, backup, users identity on various levels
+* different system environments like dev, test, staging, integration or production * cross cutting aspects like security, backup, users identity on various levels

-Versions matters
+###Versions matters
-* There will always be the situation of different versions of deployed software
+There will always be the situation of different versions of deployed software.
 Distinguishing between debit and actual.

-On the one hand, configuration will describe the debit side and facts will cover the actual side n server.
+  * On the one hand, configuration will describe the debit side.

-Kommentar: Den Satz verstehe ich nicht so ganz.
-Fehlt da irgendwas von Deinen Gedanken? :-) Tests of configurations
+  * On the other hand we take also care of the actual side on server also.
+We will name this "facts".

+Tests of configurations

 Configuration can be distributed in push mode